etalab/secateur/README.md

 * store a complete log of requests to be able to replay everything?
 * cache/invalidate downloaded source files (independently of process?)
 * add an option to force a whole new process
+* make is works with unamed/no columns (indexes?)
+* add the ability to force encoding from GET parameters